-Often, factors such as multiple pregnancies, substantial weight gain or loss and inherited traits can contribute to loose, sagging skin, fat deposits, and stretch marks in the abdominal region.
+Often, factors such as multiple pregnancies, substantial weight gain or loss, and inherited traits can contribute to the loss, sagging skin, fat deposits, and stretch marks in the abdominal region.
 These conditions may persist despite proper diet and exercise, and can make the abdomen appear disproportionate with the rest of the body.
 A tummy tuck, or abdominoplasty, can restore the appearance of a firmer, flatter abdomen.

 A full tummy tuck may be done under local anesthesia with sedation, where the abdominal area is numb and you are relaxed and comfortable.
 Alternatively, you may be completely asleep, under general anesthesia.
 The length of the procedure can vary, depending on the extent of tissue removal, and whether liposuction is also performed.

 Tummy Tuck Procedure

 Your surgeon will make an incision just above the pubic area.
 The incision is typically made where it is hidden by bathing suits or undergarments, but it is important to realize that you will have a scar.
 A second incision is made around the navel to free it from surrounding tissue.
 The skin and fat layers above the abdominal wall are lifted upward to expose the abdominal muscles.
 Your surgeon will suture these muscles, pulling them closer together, which creates a flatter, firmer abdominal wall, and a slimmer waistline.
 Once the muscles are tightened, the layer of skin and fat will be stretched back over the abdominal wall and a new hole will be created for your navel.
 Excess skin and fat that hang beyond the original incision are removed.
 Drainage tubes are usually placed in the abdomen through tiny holes below the incision, allowing fluids to escape as you heal.
 The incisions will be sutured and bandages will be applied.